otrv4/otrv4/otrv4.md

       * If the message can be decrypted:
         * Display the human-readable part (if it contains any) to the user.
 SMP TLVs should be addressed according to the SMP state machine.
-        * Rotate root, chain and mix keys as appropriate.
+        * Rotate root, chain and brace keys as appropriate.
         * If the received message contains a TLV type 1 (Disconnected):
           * Forget all encryption keys for this correspondent and transition the state to 'FINISHED'.